WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 ## More catalog entries

-After adding those nodes we can add the catalog entries agian with the command line.
-This will not overwrite any of the datasets we just created it will only add to it.
+After adding those nodes, we can add the catalog entries again with the command line.
+This will not overwrite any of the datasets we just created.
+It will only add to it.

 ``` bash